Sino-Soviet relations from 1969 to 1991: Tensions and Sino-American Relations 1969 - 1978

 Sino-US rapprochement, a major break with previous foreign policies seeking to create a new balance of power in East Asia, greatly affected the Sino-Soviet relationship.
 Threatened by the potential of a crippling Soviet attack, China turned to the United States.
 While visiting China, American President Richard Nixon and National Security Advisor Henry Kissinger worked to allay Chinese fears of a joint US-Soviet attack and instead promote ties with China that would undermine the Soviet Union.
 Li Danhui and Xia Yafeng argue that Mao Zedong's ideological shift toward Sino-US relations was heavily influenced by the continuing threat of the USSR.
 Pivoting away from military confrontation, Mao declared a policy of "opposing the Soviet Union, irrespective of ideological position."
 This opened the door for continued cooperation and negotiation with the United States and cooperation balancing against Soviet power in East Asia.
 According to historian Li Danhui, "after the Zhenbao Island Incident in March 1969, the Sino-Soviet state-to-state relationship was on the brink of war.
 This prompted Mao to attempt a new policy of aligning with the United States to oppose the Soviet Union."

-In the midst of Sino-American reapproachment in 1972, the Sino-Soviet border continued to be heavily fortified, with nearly 1 million Soviet troops, armed with tanks, airplanes, artillery and backed by ballistic missiles.
+In the midst of Sino-American reproachment in 1972, the Sino-Soviet border continued to be heavily fortified, with nearly 1 million Soviet troops, armed with tanks, airplanes, artillery and backed by ballistic missiles.
 The Soviet Army faced approximately 1.5 million troops consisting of the PLA and People's Militia.
 The border tensions increased from 1973 through 1976, as both sides sought political victories while also continuing to militarize the border.
 Brezhnev spoke of China's failure to accept peaceful coexistence between the two nations, while the PRC continued to view the Soviet Union as an existential threat.
 The presence of the Soviet Navy in the Indian and Pacific oceans as well as well-armed troops across the length of the border reinforced a view of Soviet encirclement.

 The death of Mao in September 1976 brought no immediate changes in the Sino-Soviet conflict, although each side had significantly reduced the number of troops stationed along the border.
-Brezhnev attempted to congratulate Hua Guofeng in October 1976, and was strongly rebuffed with a reinforcement of the late Chairman's anti-Soviet rhetoric.
+Brezhnev attempted to congratulate Hua Guofeng in October 1976, and was strongly rebuffed with a reinforcement of the late chairman's anti-Soviet rhetoric.
 In 1976, each side had approximately 300,000 soldiers deployed on the border, while the Soviet troops were backed by airpower and strategic forces.
 In 1978, the Soviets began deploying SS-20 missiles throughout the Far East, allowing them to strike any target in the PRC.
 In addition, large military exercises were performed in both Mongolia and Siberia, specifically modelling different scenarios of a Sino-Soviet war.